mechbits/tidbit/README.md

 Custom firmware for Tidbit Numpad.

 Has 2 Layers/Modes: Default and RGB
-- Current layer displayed on OLED Display
+- Current layer displayed on OLED display
 - To change layers, rapidly tap the rotary encoder twice

 Default Layer